dmis-lab/MRPO/README.md

 ## Contact
-Feel free to reach out to goodjungjun@korea.ac.kr or wjdalsquf@gmail.com
+Feel free to reach out to goodjungjun@korea.ac.kr

 BibTeX Citation: If you use MRPO in your research, please cite it using the following BibTeX entry: